 With any type of urology incontinence in Orlando, the diagnosis process begins with a brief look through your medical history as well as a physical exam.
 Generally, in a physical exam, a urologist in Orlando & Lake Mary will have you perform a quick measure of incontinence by coughing.

 After the coughing test a doctor will perform three different recommendations if there is a speculation of urinary incontinence:

-An analysis of your urine will take place first and this will check to make sure that there are no types of irregularities that could be causing urinary incontinence in Orlando.
-A urinary sample will see if there is a sign of infection, internal bleeding, and any other abnormality within urine.
+- An analysis of your urine will take place first and this will check to make sure that there are no types of irregularities that could be causing the urinary incontinence.
+A urine sample will see if there is a sign of infection, internal bleeding, and any other abnormality.

-A urologist in Orlando may also recommend keeping a diary of how much you are drinking, every time that you urinate, whether you regularly have an urge to urinate when you do experience an accident and the total number of episodes of incontinence that you experienced.
+- A urologist in Orlando may also recommend keeping a diary of how much you are drinking, every time that you urinate, how often you have an urge to urinate, when you do experience an accident and the total number of episodes of incontinence that you experienced.

-A urologist in Orlando, Lake Mary & Orange City may also have you perform a post void residual measurement.
+- A urologist in Orlando, Lake Mary & Orange City may also have you perform a post void residual measurement.
 In this test, a patient will have to urinate into a container that will measure the total urine output.
-Using an ultrasound a urologist in Lake Mary & Orlando will then check to see the total amount of urine that could still be present inside the bladder or if there is something obstructing the urine from escaping through your urinary tract.
+Using an ultrasound, one of our urologists will then check to see the total amount of urine that could still be present inside the bladder or if there is something obstructing the urine from escaping through your urinary tract.
 This test can also reveal if there are issues with the muscles or your bladder nerves.

-Further information in diagnosis can also be achieved through a pelvic ultrasound or urodynamic testing.
+Further information on diagnosis can also be achieved through a pelvic ultrasound or urodynamic testing.
 These are usually considered for severe cases in which there could be a consideration for surgery.